soulkun/ECE5960-Fast-Robots/category/lab3.md

 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/3/21.jpg)

 I discovered when I give a acceleration towards to one of the arrow direction, the acceleration on that axis reading is negative.
 When I move the IMU suddenly to one direction, the gyroscope generates a pulse-liked curve.
 It will first goes positive(negative) side then negative(positive) side and finally goes back to zero.
+Also, the gyroscopehas no reading when it is idle(no movement), but accelerometer has the reading, since the g-force pulls down.
 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/3/22.jpg)

 ### Accelerometer